livingingroups/eas-coding-workshops/20240319-readability/README.md

 Both examples informed by [wordfreq](https://github.com/rspeer/wordfreq/).

-#### ✍️ Small group : roxygen/Docstring for shapes

-Write the signature (name, arguments) and documentation for a function for each process you identified in shapes.

-You do not need to implement these functions (yet!)

-ℹ️ **Write Reusable Tests** This is the point where you can write formal reusable tests to make sure you code is doing what you want.
-More details next week!

 #### Avoid Surprising Users

 -   Only explicit inputs to the function should change the output